mechanistry/timberborn-modding/README.md

 If an AssetBundle file name ends with `_win` or `_mac`, for example `MyFirstMod_win.asset`, that AssetBundle is only loaded on the corresponding operating system.

 Note that many types of assets can be added or modified without using AssetBundles or Unity by simply placing them in the correct subfolder as explained in other sections of the documentation.
 However, files packaged in an AssetBundle follow the same rules as files placed directly in the mod's folder.
-For example, they can add new JSON Specifications or modify existing ones.
+For example, they can add new JSON Blueprints or modify existing ones.

 Some assets, notably Prefabs and sounds, can only be added by placing them in an AssetBundle.